 Temple of Karnak

-One of the main Egypt tourist attractions is Karnak Temple.
-The coolest thing about the Temple of Karnak is that it’s less a single temple so much as it is an entire complex of temples, chapels, pillars, and other structures in varying states of decay.
-It’s not far from Luxor, so chances are this could be worked into your time staying there as a day trip.
+One of the main Egypt points of interest is Karnak Temple.
+The most remarkable thing about the Temple of Karnak is that it’s less a single temple so much as it is an entire complex of temples, chapels, pillars, and other structures in varying states of decay.
+It’s not far from Luxor, so it could be worked into your time staying there as a day trip.

-Construction on the temple began in around 2055 BC, though much of what remains is from slightly more modern times (11th century AD).
+Construction on the temple began around 2055 BC, though much remains from slightly more modern times (11th century AD).
 The grounds of the temple are vast and even include an open-air museum.
-Of the four parts to the complex, the largest one (the Precinct of Amun-Re) is the only one open to travelers.
+Of the four parts of the complex, the largest one (the Precinct of Amun-Re) is the only one open to travelers.

 Temple of Edfu

 While many ruined temples in Egypt are just that (in ruins), the Temple of Edfu is one of the best-preserved structures in the country.
 The walls of this temple are inscribed with near-endless text that gives crucial historical context into life in the Hellenistic period in Egypt.

 The site contains statues, busts, and wall carvings of Egyptian gods.
 There are even regional-specific structures such as a nilometer (a structure to measure the clarity and water level of the Nile river during its flooding season).

 Kom Ombo is a must-visit in Egypt and as far as the historically unusual goes, the Temple of Kom Ombo is probably a front-runner.
 It is a double temple, for starters, meaning that all of a temple’s usual structures were built in double, in dedication to two sets of gods.